Opendigitalradio/etisnoop/README.md

 About
 -----

-This is a contribution by CSP.it, is now developed by opendigitalradio, and is published under the terms of the GNU GPL v3 or later.
+This is a contribution from CSP.it, now developed by Opendigitalradio, and is published under the terms of the GNU GPL v3 or later.
 See LICENCE for more information.